Formula Sun Grand Prix: 2024

 Electrek FSGP 2024 was held at the National Corvette Museum Motorsports Park in Bowling Green, KY from July 16-18th.
 The 2024 event served as the qualifier for the Electrek American Solar Challenge 2024 which immediately followed FSGP.
 Difficult weather resulted in many teams not meeting the qualification requirements for ASC with some being granted provisional qualification.
 The Single Occupant Class was won by team Éclipse from École de technologie supérieure with 215 lap completed for a total of 677.25 miles.
 The Multi-Occupant Class was also won by a team from Montreal with Project Esteban from Polytechnique Montréal earning the top score of 88.57.

 2025

 For the second year in a row, Electrek FSGP 2025 was held at the National Corvette Museum Motorsports Park in Bowling Green, KY.
 It took place between July 3rd-6th, with 33 teams competing in this year's event.
 The Single Occupant Class was won by team Illini Solar Car from the University of Illinois, with their car Calypso completing 223 laps for a total of 702.5 miles.
-For the fourth consecutive year, the Multi-Occupant Class was won by a team Esteban from Polytechnique Montréal, with a score of 148.4.
+For the fourth consecutive year, the Multi-Occupant Class was won by team Esteban from Polytechnique Montréal, with a score of 148.4.

+2026

+The Single Occupant Class was won by team Éclipse from École de technologie supérieure with 347 lap completed for a total of 1075.7 miles.
+The multi Occupant Classe was won by Georgia Tech with 95.9 Score / 246 Laps.